Neelp20/Tic-Tac-Toe/README.md

    * This will allow the user to start the game after they have read the instructions to play.

 ![Game Start Button](/docs/readme-images/start-game.png)

 * Game Page

 ![Game Page](/docs/readme-images/gamepage-screenshot.png)
 * Navbar
+   * Contains tic tac toe logo on the left side of the page.
-   * Contains link to the Instruction page and will be responsive on all devices.
+   * On the right side, contains link to the Instruction page and will be responsive on all devices.

 ![Navbar](/docs/readme-images/nav-screenshot.png)

 * Scoreboard
    * Above the game board, scoreboard will be displayed to show the score/draw.
-It will be hidden and pop up once the player gets three in a row or draw.
+It will be updated once the player gets three in a row or a draw.
-   * Contains "New Game" button for the user to continue the game.

 ![Scoreboard](/docs/readme-images/scoreboard-screenshot.png)
 * Game Board
    * A nine boxes will be blank when the page is loaded.
    * User will be able to click on them to play the game.
+   * A "Sound" can be turned on/off while playing the game.

 ![Gameboard](/docs/readme-images/gameboard-screenshot.png)
 * Reset Game Button